 8. Factor in an island, if space allows

-Shaped like the letter L, this layout is best in narrow kitchens.
-It also works well with an island in bigger rooms, as seen here.
+Although L-shaped kitchens work best in narrow spaces, they also work well with an island in bigger rooms, as seen here.
 You will need at least one metre around the perimeter of any central furniture to make this layout work for you.

 9. Use freestanding furniture to create a false L

 The ability to try out various layouts to find out what truly works reduces the pressure to get your kitchen right first time.

 There’s also a great deal of reassurance to be found in the knowledge that a freestanding kitchen can be configured in different ways to meet your family’s changing needs.
 There is just something beautifully chaotic yet cozy about this broken L-shaped kitchen.